holos-run/holos/doc/design/v1beta1/schema.md

 // has completed successfully (see D2).
 type Artifact struct {
 	// Path represents the final artifact path relative to the write-to
+	// directory (deploy by default; resources.md V1 derives FilePath keys
-	// directory, e.g. deploy/.
-Defaults to the task's single input path
+	// by joining it under that prefix).
+Defaults to the task's single
-	// when empty.
+	// input path when empty.
 	Path FileOrDirectoryPath `json:"path,omitempty" yaml:"path,omitempty"`
 }
 ```